 Experiential credit is available for students who have proven skills gained through employment, volunteer, community service, professional organizations, training, and/or military experiences that directly correlate to the skills taught through traditional Baker College courses.
 Not all courses are eligible for experiential credit nor do all programs accept experiential credit.
-Financial aid is not available for experiential credit.

 Students are required to enroll in COL 3010 Life and Learning in order to earn experiential credit.
 The one credit earned for COL 3010 does not count toward the general education requirements.
+Financial aid is not available for this course.
 COL 3010 is designed to help students determine which courses will maximize their experiences and lead to the preparation of portfolios that document their experiential learning.
 Students enrolled in COL 3010 have an opportunity, for courses in which waiver tests are available, to earn that credit at no additional cost.